 Determine the exact nature of your media and the damage to be repaired.
 Charcoal, graphite or pastels will not withstand surface cleaning.
-The Northwest Document Conservation Center recommends looking at the damage under a microscope to rule out flaking of the print media.
+Look at the damage under a microscope to rule out flaking of the print media.
 Sticky substances, mold, insect excretions or rust should be considered for removal as they can cause continuing damage to the art, but some tapes may absorb the print and cannot be safely removed without damaging the image.

 Repair any flaking of the media by applying consolidator solution.
 For the best effect, this should be done with a fine artist's brush and dabbed on so the consolidator can work into the cracks in paint or inks and bind it to the surface of the paper.

 Protect your art by framing it or storing it correctly.
-The Conservation Register recommends using UV-filtering glass in your frame and protecting the image from any south-facing light.
+Use UV-filtering glass in your frame and protect the image from any south-facing light.
 Avoid hanging pictures on the inside of an exterior wall as temperature changes can cause condensation and mold growth inside the frame.
 If you need to store your prints, try to store them in a horizontal position wrapped in acid-free tissue paper.

 The best way to keep your prints clean and bright is to protect them from the start.

 It is easy to damage art prints while cleaning them.
 If you are in doubt or if the print is particularly valuable, you may wish to check with a professional conservation expert before making any attempts at home.